nielsz/git-historical-stats/readme.md

 Run `./gitHistoricalStats --project=abc --runAllMeasurements` to rerun all the measurements, even if they were already done.
 Run `./gitHistoricalStats --project=abc --rerunMeasurement=junit4imports` to rerun the measurement `junit4imports`, even if this was already done.

+If there are measurements and charts defined, the charts will be stored in the `output/charts` directory.

 ---
 ## Step 1